MarbleHE/Granite/README.md

 9. Change Debug-Docker's Toolchain to Docker
 10. Reload CMakeLists.txt in Granite root folder

+## Troubleshooting
+If you encounter strange errors of targets being missing or not recompiling, try Build > Clean, or delete cmake-build-debug-docker in the root folder and reload the root CMakeLists.txt, or delete the .idea file in the root folder and restart CLion.
+(This means, you will have to change the CMake toolchain from default to Docker again.
+Also you will loose any other setting for the local project.)
 ## Benchmark
 Look at the examples in folder Benchmark.
 In the results folder, there is a convenient script for plotting.